soycat999/start-day/README.md

-### start-day is a basic live time and date tool that utilises Javascript, HTML and CSS.
+### start-day is a time and date tool that utilises Javascript, HTML and CSS.